 The ‘AMRAAM Age’ is over, once the weapon that separated the ‘haves’ from the ‘have-nots’, the ‘Slammer’ is now outmatched by a new breed of long range air-to-air missiles.
 The PL-15 in China and the Meteor in Europe have usurped the American weapon’s supremacy, a position only likely to be reversed when the AIM-260 enters service.
 Has a year passed already since our last BVR top 10?
 Yes indeed it has, and the latest news, that French Rafales are now carrying the Meteor long-range missile has had a radical effect on our ranking.
 Meanwhile in China, Flankers and J-10Cs are now flying with the PL-15, but it is believed they are not at a level of maturity that will upset the applecart, for this year anyway.
-In Russia, development work on the R-77M with its AESA seekerhead offering a larger field of regard than existing technology continues.
+In Russia, development work continues on the R-77M with its AESA seekerhead offering a larger field of regard than existing technology.

 To excel in beyond visual range (BVR) air combat a fighter must be well-armed and equipped with capable avionics.
 It must be able to fly high and fast to impart the maximum range to its missiles, allowing them to hit the enemy before he is even aware of their presence.
 The aircraft must give its crews sufficient situational awareness not to shoot their friends down, and be easy to operate so it can deploy its weapons quickly and accurately.
 The black magic of the aircraft’s electronic warfare suite can also come into its own, reducing the opponent’s situational awareness.
 Situational awareness, weapons capability and combat persistence are probably more important than manoeuvre capability (g), although transonic and supersonic acceleration are helpful in creating opportunities to survive & win multiple engagements.